 Due to its remote location, the Pacific Remote Islands Marine National Monument is not easily accessible to the general public.
-With the exception of Palmyra Atoll National Wildlife Refuge, all other National Wildlife Refuges are only accessible through a a Special Use Permit.
+Palmyra Atoll National Wildlife Refuge is the only refuge that allows recreational access with a visiting vessel Special Use Permit.
+Access to all other refuges within the Monument are primarily limited to management activities or research through the use of a Special Use Permit.

 Location and Contact Information